wout/dat-metadata-standard/README.md

 - **`properties`** (_optional_): an object with arbitrary key/value pairs describing the token's (unique) properties
 - **`blurhash`** (_optional_): a thumb image placeholder using the [blurhash algorithm](https://github.com/woltapp/blurhash)

 **Note**: A `blurhash` can be used instead of the `image` property to remove the external storage dependency (IPFS, Arweave, ...).
-That way, the token is fully on-chain.
-Wallets or viewers can use it as a stand-in thumb image without the overhead or rendering the complete token.
-Blurhash strings can be rendered on a canvas element or converted to a base64 png data string by clients.
+Wallets or viewers can use it as a stand-in thumb image without the overhead of immediately rendering the complete token.
+Blurhash strings are small (20-30 characters) and can be rendered on a canvas element or converted to a base64 png data string.

 #### **1.a.** Directives